Our Country Ambassadors

 The aim of the role is to ensure we are better connected with our members, supporters and networks outside of the UK.
 Ambassadors help influence how the Society operates, through their links to the Board of Trustees and also to the team.

-Country Ambassadors help to ensure that researchers and professionals in their country or area can better benefit from the work of the Society.
+Country Ambassadors, along with our Regional Ambassadors who we are due to recruit in 2020, help to ensure that researchers and professionals in their country or area can benefit better from the work of the Society.
 We also work together to decide how RSTMH can have the most impact in their respective countries and areas.

 They can also help us ensure the relevant individuals and organisations in their country are aware of RSTMH's work and activities, so that they are aware of how we can help them progress their careers, but also that their knowledge and expertise is represented in our networks and is part of our impact.